canonical/certification-docs/Policy_Guide-16.04.rst

 Greylist items and will not gate certifications.

 Note that this only applies to additions to the requirements.
-Requirements can be eased (tests removed) at any time and WILL be applicable to all certifications going forward.
+Requirements can be eased (tests removed) at any time and *will* be applicable to all certifications going forward.
 An example of this would be the removal of the requirement for floppy disk testing as such devices are not in use any longer.

 Progression of New Tests
 ''''''''''''''''''''''''
-As the Suite IS constantly evolving, there is a natural progression for tests that is applied throughout the development cycle.
+As the Suite *is* constantly evolving, there is a natural progression for tests that is applied throughout the development cycle.

 Any new test is introduced as a Greylist item.
-This implies that the test must be run, but will NOT gate the certification effort for the current LTS.
+This implies that the test must be run, but will *not* gate the certification effort for the current LTS.
 As we approach the next LTS, Greylist tests are re-evaluated for promotion to Whitelist (Required) tests and likewise, Whitelist tests are evaluated for demotion to Greylist or removal altogether.

-As a more concrete example, let’s suppose a new Storage I/O stress test is introduced after 14.04 LTS is released but before 16.04 LTS.
-That new test would be introduced as a Greylist test, thus any failures would NOT gate 14.04 certifications.
-This “Break-In” period is a chance to review and improve the test as well as gather data from various testing scenarios to determine its viability later on.
+As a more concrete example, let's suppose a new Storage I/O stress test is introduced after 14.04 LTS is released but before 16.04 LTS.
+That new test would be introduced as a Greylist test, thus any failures would *not* gate 14.04 certifications.
+This "Break-In" period is a chance to review and improve the test as well as gather data from various testing scenarios to determine its viability later on.